jeffeb3/YunThermostat/README.md

 TODO:
 =====
  - Update the docs
-   - Expore using another webpage, such as ReadTheDocs to do my documentation.
+   - Explore using another webpage, such as ReadTheDocs to do my documentation.
+   - Make links to the online documentation from the web interface.
+For example, have a section on howto set up the weather API in the docs from the weather API settings section.
  - Weather test button
+ - Graph history length buttons
+ - Ability to add data points for Thingspeak away detection
- - watchdogs on the atmega and the arm with reboots
+ - watchdogs on the atmega and the arm with reboots.
+  - Also add checks for running the heat/AC too long, or too frequently.
  - email alerts for resets/errors
+  - Working for the SMTP handler.
+Need to add explicit events for starting (restarting) and OOR errors.
  - command line arguments
  - Error handling, especially:
    - imports
+ - Check into the ATMEGA config for disabling the cool function.
- - dropbox integration?
+ - ATMEGA Display:
- - GPS fencing, done, on android, with thingspeak.
+  - Configure to show the time
+  - Configure to show the outdoor temperature (possibly throught the bridge.py interface).